typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 ## Step 2: Install the Laravel Scout Typesense Driver

-To install the Laravel Scout Typesense Driver, you need to add the package to your Laravel project.
+To install the Laravel Scout Typesense Driver, let's add the package to your Laravel project.
 You can do this by running the following command:

 <Tabs :tabs="['Shell']">